JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
 - As you can see in Figure 22, we now have a secure and encrypted connection between the windows-vm and linux-vm.
-Look at those encrypted packets in Wireshark! 🔐 🚔
 </p>
 <br />